gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 ## Let's add a few movies

+**Note:** this only works from a terminal window, not from the graphical UIs (like Kibana).

 Now let's add some more movies.
-This time we are using a file to hold the document and reference it from the curl command.
+This time we are using a file to hold the document and reference it from the `curl` command.

 ```bash
 curl -XPUT "http://dataplatform:9200/movies/_doc/110912" -H 'Content-Type: application/json' --data-binary @$DATAPLATFORM_HOME/../../05-working-with-elasticsearch/data/pulp-fiction.json